hpcaitech/Open-Sora/tools/datasets/README.md

 ## Manage datasets

-Use `csvutil` to manage the dataset.
+Use `datautil` to manage the dataset.

 ### Requirement